 6. How do I know of I have PCOS?
 If you're experiencing any of the symptoms mentioned, you should see a gynaecologist for diagnosis.

 7. Does everyone who suffers from PCOS have ovarian cysts?
-No. Although PCOS symptoms and endocrine disruptions are largely due to the cysts, there's a significant portion of people who experience all this but do not have the cysts.
+No. Although some PCOS symptoms and may arise from the cysts, there's a significant portion of people who experience all this but do not have the cysts.
+Also, remember that ovaries are victims themeselves, i.e symptom, not reason.

 8. What tests should I anticipate when getting checked for PCOS?
 Hormone tests, specifically reproductive hormones and insulin.
 A sonogram may also be done to check for cysts.
 Be prepared to answer questions about your periods, weight, eating habits, hair, and medical history, to name a few.